TuongBose/ShopApp/README.md

-# WebBanDienThoai (Phone Shop E-commerce)
+# ShopApp E-commerce Project

+## ⚠️ Important Notice

+**DO NOT USE THIS CODE IN ANY FORM WITHOUT PERMISSION** This project is proprietary and protected by copyright.
+Any unauthorized use, reproduction, or distribution is strictly prohibited.

+## 📱 Overview

 A full-stack e-commerce application for selling phones and accessories, built with Spring Boot backend and Angular frontend.
 The application consists of a customer-facing e-commerce platform and an admin dashboard for managing the store.

 ## Technology Stack

 ### Backend
-- Java 23
+- Java 17
-- Spring Boot 3.4.3
+- Spring Boot
 - Spring Security with JWT
 - Spring Data JPA/Hibernate
-- MySQL 8.2
+- MySQL 8.2.0
 - Redis 7.2.3 (for caching)
+- Apache Kafka (Message Broker)
+- OAuth2 Social Login
-- Maven
+- Maven 3.9.x

 ### Frontend (Customer & Admin)
-- Angular 20
+- Angular 16+
+- TypeScript 5.x
 - Bootstrap 5.3
-- NgBootstrap 19
+- Angular Material
-- Font Awesome
+- RxJS
 - JWT Authentication
-- Express.js (for SSR)
+- OAuth2 Integration

-### DevOps & Tools
+### DevOps & Infrastructure
 - Docker & Docker Compose
 - PHPMyAdmin
-- Redis Commander
+- Redis
+- Apache Kafka
+- Nginx (Production)
-- Git
+- GitHub CI/CD

 ## Project Structure